Melissa Mangiaracina, J.D.

 Karen Zavora, J.D.

 Karen returned to her home state of Nevada after graduating summa cum laude from Seattle University School of Law in 2005.
 As an attorney, Karen dedicated her career to representing children in foster care as a Child Advocate Attorney for Washoe Legal Services; senior citizens as the Co-Directing Attorney of the Washoe County Senior Law Project; and victims of family violence as a Program Attorney with the National Council of Juvenile and Family Court Judges.
 Always a mediator at heart, Karen often used mediation and communication skills in her cases and found that helping the parties find resolutions outside of the courtroom generally created better results.
 Karen now focuses her career solely on mediation.
 Karen serves as a mediator for the Nevada Statewide Juvenile Dependency Mediation Program, the Second Judicial District Court Custody and Dependency Mediation Panels, and the Ninth Judicial District Court Custody Mediation Panel.
-Karen is also a member of the Nevada Dispute Resolution Coalition.
-Karen also serves on the Board of Directors of the Child Assault Prevention Project and previously volunteered as a mediator for the Neighborhood Mediation Center.
-When not mediating, Karen enjoys spending time with her family and friends in Northern Nevada and in Elko.
+Karen serves on the Board of Directors of the Nevada Dispute Resolution Coalition and the Child Assault Prevention Project.
+She previously volunteered as a mediator for the Neighborhood Mediation Center.
+When not mediating, Karen enjoys spending time with her family and friends and singing with the High Desert Harmony Chorus.

 To view Karen's full resume, click here.